skinnytwinvale/MechaCar_Statistical_Analysis/README.md

 What statistical test would you use to test the hypothesis?
 And why?
 What data is needed to run the statistical test?

+#### Test
+To make the test easier and more reliable we would need to narrow it down to evaluate MechaCar's carrying capacity, in cubic inches.
+We can compare it to major competitors

 ### tudy Design: MechaCar vs Competition
+When evaluating a car there are many factors taken into consideration when purchasing.
+But now its a little different where ridesharing is more popular.
+Ridesharing is becoming more common, convenient, and more economical.
+People are now looking for vehicles that is an economical means to regularly transport themselves and their items on a reliable, regular basis.
+#### Null & Alternate Hypothesis
+H0: MechaCar prototypes' average carrying capacity is similar to competitor's vehicles in the same vehicle class
+Ha: MechaCar prototypes' average carrying capacity is statistically above or below that of competitor vehicles.
+#### Sample test
+The best type of test used for this data would be the two sample T-tests
+#### Data Needed
+We would need cubic space data from carrying compartments not only from all out major competitors but from all prototypes as well.